prabusw/dotfiles/home/prabu/Readme.md

-Approach1

-Local Bare Repositories
-1. Personal Dotfiles
-git init --bare $HOME/.dotfiles git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME/ config --local status.showUntrackedFiles no
-alias config='git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME/'
-config add .vimrc
-config commit -m "Add vimrc"
-config add .bashrc
-config commit -m "Add bashrc"
-git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME/ remote add origin git@github.com:prabusw/dotfiles.git
-git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME/ remote add origin https://github.com/prabusw/dotfiles.git
-2. System Files
-Initialize a bare repository for your system files: git init --bare $HOME/.systemconf alias sysconfig='git --git-dir=$HOME/.systemconf/ --work-tree=/' Add your system configuration files: sudo sysconfig add /etc/some-config-file sudo sysconfig commit -m "Add some config file" sudo sysconfig add /usr/local/bin/your_script sudo sysconfig commit -m "Add script to /usr/local/bin" git --git-dir=$HOME/.systemconf/ --work-tree=/ remote add origin https://github.com/prabusw/dotfiles.git sysconfig remote add system git@github.com:prabusw/systemfiles.git sysconfig push system master

-Approach2:
+# Sway dotfiles using Nord theme

+## Tracking swaywm dotfiles using a bare git repository
+To track changes to config files and saving them for future needs(restoration) git is commonly used.
+By keeping the dotfiles in github or similar online hosting providers, one can share the configuration with others.

-The below approach works for most use cases.
-Only for deleting in system folders, sudo needs to be used with full command.
+The only tool used here is git.
+Normal user account is used for adding files as long as the user has Read permission.
+Only for deleting files added from system folders and when the default user does not have Read permission, sudo needs to be used with full command.

+Create a bare git directory
 prabu@homepc2 ~> git init --bare $HOME/.systemfiles
 prabu@homepc2 ~> alias sysconfig='git --git-dir=$HOME/.systemfiles --work-tree=/'
+prabu@homepc2 ~> echo "alias sysconfig='git --git-dir=/home/prabu/.systemfiles --work-tree=/'" >> ~/.co
+nfig/fish/config.fish
+prabu@homepc2 ~> source ~/.config/fish/config.fish
 prabu@homepc2 ~> sysconfig add /etc/btrbk/btrbk.conf
 prabu@homepc2 ~> sysconfig add Readme.md
 prabu@homepc2 ~> sudo git --git-dir=/home/prabu/.systemfiles --work-tree=/ rm /usr/local/bin/current_song.sh~